HabitatFramework/UserGuide/interface/interface.rst

 Priority Habitats
 	Automatically added based upon the Habitat and multiplex codes selected on the :ref:`habitats_tab`.
 For new priority habitats, 'Determination Quality' and 'Interpretation Quality' must be entered.

+	Click |zoomtable| to open the Priority Habitats window.

 Potential Priority Habitats
 	Allows users to define other priority habitats that may also be present in the future given appropriate management or restoration.
 An INCID may have one or more potential priority habitats even if no priority habitats are present.

+	Click |zoomtable| to open the Potential Priority Habitats window.

 General Comments
 	A free-text field which allows users to enter any additional comments up to 254 characters.